kddnewton/kddnewton.github.io/_posts/2022-12-03-advent-of-yarv-part-3.md

 * Frames exist in a stack and are pushed on by various instructions.
 They are always popped by the `leave` instruction (slight caveat that the `throw` instruction can also pop frames, but we'll get there later).
 * Ruby dispatches events whenever certain actions are taken by the virtual machine.
 These events can be used to implement tooling that hooks into the execution of a Ruby program.
 These events can be attached to instructions to dispatch when the instruction is executed.

-In the next post we'll go back to introducing a whole set of instructions.
-This time we'll be looking at instructions that combine multiple values on the top of the stack into one new value.
+In the next post we'll go back to introducing more instructions.
+We will focus on instructions that combine multiple values on the top of the stack into one new value.